nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Examples:

 * `delete`<br />
-  Deletes the currently selected task in the Task Manager.
+  Deletes the currently selected task in DoOrDie.
 * `delete 2`<br />
-  Deletes the task with the id `2` in the Task Manager.
+  Deletes the task with the id `2` in the DoOrDie.
 * `delete school`<br />
   Deletes all task with the label `school`.